paguerre3/ddd/README.md

 ![Screenshot](https://github.com/paguerre3/ddd/blob/main/img/03-direction-of-coupling.png?raw=true)

-***Note*** that the interesting thing about this approach is the infrastructure layer a.k.a. persistence depends on the Application Services / Domain Model and not the other way around, i.e. <b>Direction of Coupling is centered on the Domain Model and therefore the Domain Model doesn't adapt to the infrastructure however the infrastructure is coupled to the Application Services of the Domain Model</b>
+***Note*** that the interesting thing about this approach is the infrastructure layer a.k.a. persistence depends on the Application Services / Domain Model and not the other way around, i.e. <b>Direction of Coupling is centered on the Domain Model and therefore the Domain Model doesn't adapt to the infrastructure however the infrastructure is coupled to the Application Services of the Domain Model</b> (meaning that if the Domain Model changes then it impacts above layers like infrastructure that will require to adapt to the changes)